kubermatic/docs/content/kubermatic/master/advanced/presets/_index.en.md

         kubevirt:
           kubeconfig:
 ```
 This file defines credentials for all listed providers.
 The accessible name for this preset is `example`.
-The only user
+Only users with
-with `example.com` domain can see this preset.
+`example.com` domain can see this preset.
 Lack of the `requiredEmailDomain` field makes the preset available for everyone.
 This file can be also extended for the new item with a different preset name.

 Another example shows the CRD structure: